caltechlibrary/cold/README.md

 Implementation
 --------------

-This repository implements COLD, a web application for curating object lists and other datum.
+This repository implements COLD, a web application for curating object lists.
 It is built using TypeScript and Deno.
 It requires the JSON API provided by [datasetd](https://github.com/caltechlibrary/dataset).

 Your front end web server (e.g. Apache 2 + Shibboleth) must to be configure to reverse proxy the cold services. **The front end web server is responsible for access control.** Ideally your front end web server software (e.g. Apache2, NginX , Lighttpd) is configured with a a single sign-on implementation like Shibboleth.
 For development services you can just use basic auth for access control testing.